The Surprising Truth About Australian Accents That Nobody Tells You

 That’s why I recommend focusing on general Australian pronunciation, rhythm, and listening skills.

-Do I need to lose my accent to succeed?
+Do I need to lose my original accent to be successful in Australia?

 Want to Go Deeper?